Placing families and early years at the heart of your COVID recovery strategy

 Led by the team at St Edmund's Nursery School and Children’s Centre in Bradford and rolled out in conjunction with Local Authorities across the UK, 50 Things To Do is an exciting initiative that helps parents and carers connect with their children through meaningful activities designed to have a positive impact on learning and health, so that their children can thrive through a range of low or no cost fun local activities.

-The webinar is being organised and hosted by our technology partner Frog Education.
+The webinar is being organised and hosted in conjunction with our technology partner Frog Education.